razeware/razeware.github.io/_posts/2019-02-13-extending-pg-search-sort.md

 end
 ```

 Calling `pg_search_scope` generates a method with the name as specified by the first parameter.
 Calling this method, in this case `.search`, allows you to query for results based on the `name` column.
 The results are sorted using a rank value.
 The rank value is a number based on how relevant each record is to your search term.
 The more relevant your record is, the higher the rank value should be.
 You can even set weights for multiple fields, allowing certain fields to be more important to the rank than others.

-Here you can see how weights can be added by converting the `against` value into a hash, where keys become the column name and the values are a weight value.
+Here, you can see how weights can be added by converting the `against` value into a hash, where keys become the column name and the values are a weight value:

 ```
 class Content < ApplicationRecord